 In the event a politician were to try to influence our investment decision making, we would remind the individual, in writing, of the CPP Investment Board's arm's length relationship to government and the political process.
 Further, the incident would be reported to our board of directors for review and action if warranted.

-We have adopted a fiduciary investment approach to environmental, social and governance (ESG) issues, focused on engagement, based in part on leading practices in Canada and globally.
+We have adopted a fiduciary investment and ownership approach to environmental, social and governance (ESG) issues, focused on engagement, based in part on leading practices in Canada and globally.
 We are one of the early adopters of this approach in Canada.

 Our approach is consistent with our mandate, investment objectives and fiduciary obligations.